jeroenvldj/bimodular_surprise/README.md

 The code for the bimodular surprise calculation and the heuristic for detection is provided in a jupyter notebook (for now) running on Python 3.5.
 This notebook contains all explanations about the method, the functions and working examples to show how to use the code.

 ## Example - Running the code
-The provided jupyter notebook is written to be self-explanatory and self-contained.
+The provided `jupyter notebook` is written to be self-explanatory and *self-contained*.
 Once the provided functions in the notebook are loaded, running the detection algorithm on a network is as simple as:
   1. Loading a network/graph, either as the corresponding adjacency matrix in `numpy.array` format or as a `NetworkX.Graph`
 ```python
 G_karate = nx.karate_club_graph()